git-moss/DrivenByMoss-Documentation/Installation.md

 ## Cockos Reaper

+### Installation

-1. Unzip the downloaded file "DrivenByMoss4Reaper-X.XX-PLATFORM.zip" to the Reaper UserPlugins folder.
+Unzip the downloaded file "DrivenByMoss4Reaper-X.XX-PLATFORM.zip" to the Reaper UserPlugins folder.

 Important:

 1. Make sure you keep the folder structure of the ZIP file intact (UserPlugins/java-runtime, UserPlugins/drivenbymoss-libs, ...)!
 2. Do not put the files in an additional sub-folder (e.g. DO NOT: UserPlugins/DrivenByMoss-6.11/reaper-drivenbymoss.lib)!

 Note: For the Portable Reaper installation drop the files into the "Plugins" folder of your portable installation.

 You find the UserPlugins folder at the following locations:

 * Windows 10
    > `C:\Users\<YOUR_USER_NAME>\AppData\Roaming\REAPER\UserPlugins`
    Note that the AppData folder is hidden, you need to make it visible by enabling "Show hidden files" in the View tab of explorer.

 * Mac OS X (minimum version 10.12 Sierra)
    > `~/Library/Application Support/REAPER/UserPlugins`
    These folders are hidden as well.
 Press cmd+shift+. in the finder to make them visible.

 * Linux (I am testing on Ubuntu Studio)
    Look up the location at which you have installed Reaper.
    Install the *.so file into `~/.config/REAPER/UserPlugins` or in the case of a portable install into REAPER/UserPlugins.

-2. Security check on Mac OS
+### Mac OS specifics

 If you get the following error when starting Reaper:  `"reaper_drivenbymoss.dylib" can't be opened because Apple cannot check it for malicious software.`, do the following:

 1. Run Reaper to get the error
 2. Close Reaper
 3. Open the System Settings
 4. Open the Security tab
 5. Click the Lock icon at the bottom of the window and enter your password
 6. Above it you should see the notification that "reaper_drivenbymoss.dylib" was blocked
 7. Click the button to "allow it anyway"

-3. Configuration
+### Configuration

    1. Start Reaper
    2. Open the Preferences (Ctrl+P)